 Subsequently, the liability from investor assurance program is measured in a combination of two components: (i) ASC Topic 460 component; and (ii) ASC Topic 450 component.
 The liability recorded based on ASC Topic 460 is determined on a loan by loan basis and it is reduced when the Group is released from the underlying risk, meaning when the loan is repaid by the borrower or when the lender is compensated in the event of a default.
 This component is a stand ready obligation which is not subject to the probable threshold used to record a contingent obligation.
 When the Group is released from the stand-ready liability upon expiration of the underlying loan, the Group records a corresponding amount as net revenue in the consolidated statement of comprehensive income (loss).
 The other component is a contingent liability determined based on probable loss considering the actual historical performance and current condition, representing the future payouts under the investor assurance program in excess of the stand-ready liability and is measured using the guidance in ASC Topic 450, Contingencies.
-The ASC Topic 450 contingent component is recognized as part of operating expenses in the consolidated statement of comprehensive incoment is recognized as part of operating expenses in the consolidated statement of comprehensive income (loss) as "provision for assets and liabilities from investor assurance program".
+The ASC Topic 450 contingent component is determined on a collective basis and loans with similar risk characteristics are pooled into cohorts for purposes of measuring incurred losses.
+The ASC Topic 450 contingent component is recognized as part of operating expenses in the consolidated statement of comprehensive income (loss).
 At all times the recognized liability (including the stand-ready liability and contingent liability) is at least equal to the probable estimated losses of the guarantee portfolio.

-As the Group's stand-ready liability is not traded in an active market with readily observable prices, the Group uses significant unobservable inputs to measure the fair value of stand-ready liabilities upon initial recognition.
+As the Group's stand-readily liability is not traded in an active market with readily observable prices, the Group uses significant unobservable inputs to measure the fair value of stand-ready liabilities upon initial recognition.
 Stand-ready liabilities are categorized in the Level 3 valuation hierarchy based on the significance of unobservable factors in the overall fair value measurement.
-The Group estimates the fair value of the stand-ready liability by estimating expected net accumulated loss rates for each product type, based on historical net accumulated loss rate for each product type and incorporating a markup margin.
+The Group estimates the fair value of the stand-ready liability by estimating expected net loss rate based on estimates of expected delinquency rate, collection rates for each product type, taking into consideration of historical loss experiences and also by incorporating a markup margin.
 A discounted cash flow methodology was used to estimate the fair value of the guarantee liabilities.
-The significant unobservable inputs used in the fair value measurement of guarantee liabilities include the expected net accumulated loss rates applied in the valuation models.
-The weighted average expected net accumulated loss rates applied for year 2016 and 2017 are 20.3% and 13.4%, respectively.
+The significant unobservable inputs used in the fair value measurement of guarantee liabilities include the expected net accumulative loss rates applied for year 2016 and 2017 are 20.3% and 13.4%, respectively.
 These inputs in isolation can cause significant increases or decreases in fair value.
-The increase in the expected net accumulated loss rates can significantly increase the fair value of stand-ready liability of the loan newly facilitated upon initial recognition; conversely a decrease in the expected net accumulated loss rates can significant input used in the valuation model is the discount rate applied to present value the projected cash flows which is based on market rates.
+The increase in the expected delinquency rates can significantly increase the fair value of stand-ready liability of the loan newly facilitated upon initial recognition; conversely a decrease in the expected delinquency rates can significantly decrease the fair value of stand-ready liability of the loan newly facilitated upon initial recognition.
+When a discounted cash flow model is used to determine fair value, the significant input used in the valuation model is the discount rate applied to present value the projected cash flows which is based on market rates.
 The Group also estimated the markup margin by looking at several comparable business models.
-The expected net accumulated loss rate of underlying loans was determined based on the average historical net accumulated loss rate of the Group's products.
+The expected collection rate of defaulted loans was based on the average historical collection rate of the Group's products.

-(j) Investor assurance program - continued
+(k) Investor Assurance Program - continued